yashugupta786/Machine-Translation-with-attention/README.md

     <meta name="description" content="Translations: Chinese (Simplified), Korean

-Watch: MIT’s Deep Learning State of the Art lecture referencing this post

-May 25th update: New graphics (RNN animation, word embedding graph), color coding, elaborated on the final attention example.

 Note: The animations below are videos.
 Touch or hover on them (if you’re using a mouse) to get play controls so you can pause if needed.

 Sequence-to-sequence models are deep learning models that have achieved a lot of success in tasks like machine translation, text summarization, and image captioning.
 Google Translate started using such a model in production in late 2016.
 These models are explained in the two pioneering papers (Sutskever et al., 2014, Cho et al., 2014).